 Restaurant managers can advance in the industry by transitioning from smaller to larger restaurants.
 According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for food service managers nationwide are expected to grow by 5% between 2014 and 2024.
 The BLS also reports that, in May 2015, the median annual wage for food service managers (including restaurant managers) was $48,690 (www.bls.gov).

 Alternate Career Options

 Chefs and Head Cooks

 Chefs and head cooks supervise food preparation activities and kitchen staff at food service establishments and restaurants.
-While the majority of culinary professionals learn on the job, some students pursue apprenticeships or formal training at cooking or technical schools, 2-year and 4-year colleges or the military.
-The BLS reports that employment prospects for chefs and head cooks are expected to increase by a slower-than-average rate of 5% between 2012 and 2022.
-Those who were employed in May 2012 received median yearly salaries of $42,480, also according to the BLS (www.bls.gov).
+While the majority of culinary professionals learn on the job, some students pursue apprenticeships or formal training at cooking or technical schools, 2-year and 4-year colleges, or within the military.
+The BLS reports that employment prospects for chefs and head cooks are expected to increase by a faster-than-average rate of 9% between 2014 and 2024.
+Those who were employed in May 2015 received median yearly salaries of $41,500, also according to the BLS (www.bls.gov).

 The responsibilities of lodging managers are similar to those of restaurant managers in that they must do their best to see that business travelers and vacationing visitors enjoy their stay.
 They are also responsible for making sure that their hotel or motel operates in an efficient and profitable manner.
-Although high school graduates with significant experience in hospitality may qualify for some management jobs, completion of a certificate, associate or bachelor's program in hotel management is usually required by smaller and full-service hotels.
-The BLS reports that lodging managers who were employed in the field in May 2012 earned median annual wages of $46,810, with minimal or no change in job growth expected through 2022 (www.bls.gov).
+Although high school graduates with significant experience in hospitality may qualify for some management jobs, completion of a certificate, associate's, or bachelor's program in hotel management is usually required by smaller and full-service hotels.
+The BLS reports that lodging managers who were employed in the field in May 2015 earned median annual wages of $49,720, with an 8% increase in job growth expected from 2014 to 2024 (www.bls.gov).